asyncDeveloper-fiori/React19_1/src/notes.md

 Browser router -> component that enables client side routing using browser's history API Routes -> it renders appropriate component based on current URL, component Route -> It defined a path and a component to be rendered.

+NavLink vs Link
+Link works as a normal link without adding any active class NavLink adds a class active to the element we are applying it on.
+We can also change the className to something other than active.